 Hard of Hearing Students – comprehension from bits and pieces

 Audibility refers to how much sound, especially how much of the speech signal, can be heard.
 How well language can be used to ‘fill in the blanks’, level of interest and motivation to understand, and level of fatigue from extended listening all contribute to how well a student comprehends what was said.

 The Speech Audibility Audiogram for Classroom Listening, on the Speech Perception page of the website, shows the difference in audibility for ‘Teacher Speech’ versus ‘Soft Speech.’
 Examples of soft speech include comments from peers spoken 6 or more feet away (class discussion) and many of the comments during social situations in school.
 Group learning when competing conversations are occurring also reduces audibility very significantly.
 A student with hearing levels in the 25-30 dB range will experience 81% audibility of the teacher’s voice and only 25% audibility of soft speech.
 This hearing level is not uncommon for children wearing hearing aids.
-The new Teacher Inservice Combo contains specific handouts describing the impact of hearing loss in speech perception, even when students are using hearing aids.
 Obviously, hearing aids are not enough to allow these students to fully access class communication, especially class discussions, unless an FM/DM is used and the pass around microphone is used.

 Specific Speech Sounds

 Decreased audibility looks different from child to child based on their hearing loss and how well their hearing aids are fit.
 The Speech Perception – Formant Representations for Vowels and Consonants is revealing about the challenges a child with a hearing loss that has ‘peaks and valleys’ that cause islands of hearing.
 In general, higher pitched consonant sounds (s, f, th, p, k, t, etc.) and brief words and endings are most easily missed, unless speech is presented within 3 feet.